nexusformat/definitions/manual/source/introduction.rst

         :linenos:
         :language: guess

-For complete examples of reading and writing NeXus data files, refer to the :ref:`Examples` chapter in Volume II.
+Complete examples of reading and writing NeXus data files are provided :ref:`later <Examples>`.
 This chapter has several examples of writing and reading NeXus data files.
 If you want to define the format of a particular type of NeXus file for your own use, e.g. as the standard output from a program, you are encouraged to *publish* the format using this XML format.
-An example of how to do this is shown in the section titled :ref:`NXDL_Tutorial-CreatingNxdlSpec`.
+An example of how to do this is shown in the :ref:`NXDL_Tutorial-CreatingNxdlSpec` section.

 .. _Introduction-SetOfSubroutines: